yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="app_path"></a> app_path

 If Tyk is being used in its standard configuration (CE Mode), then API definitions are stored in the apps folder (by default in `/opt/tyk-gateway/apps`).
 This file is scanned for files that ending in `.json` extension and interpreted at startup or reload.
+See [API Management](/docs/tyk-rest-api/api-management/) for more details.

 ### <a name="hash_keys"></a> hash_keys